Frequently Asked Questions

 (Certificate Programs are governed by the Senate and require a minimum of 120 instructional hours.)

-You have up to two years to complete the requirements to earn the Certificate.
+We expect all students to complete the certificate program within the 8-months of the program duration.
+However, if there is a necessary interruption to your participation because of personal or work issues, you may have up to two years to complete the requirements.
 This allows us to have some flexibility in the case of an emergency.
 See the refund policy for details.

 How are the courses graded?

 Each course has its own grading formula.
 The grading formula is included in the syllabus.
 Some of the courses are graded based solely on your participation.
 Read each course syllabus and know the grading scheme before the course begins.

 - A+ 95 – 100%